msperlin/beautiful-jekyll/_posts/2017-02-16-Writing-a-book.md

 shape and it was time to investigate where and how to publish it.
 I got in touch with a major local publisher here in Brazil and, after one month, they informed me that they were not interested in the book.
-While I could try other publishers, I really didn't felt like going through another month of evaluation.
+While I could try other publishers, I really didn't fell like going through another month of evaluation.
 I studied for while and decided to **self-publish the book**.